It’s possible to tell the truth about Santa, focus on Jesus, and keep the magic this Christmas. Simple tips for combining all three.

 Go out of your way to say ‘thank you’ to the mall Santa for shining a light.
 If your kids want to sit on Santa’s lap, tell them to ask for gifts for others.
 Encourage your kids to do some of the same things the real Santa Claus (St. Nicholas) would approve of.

 Help your kids turn the Santa of the world into Santa after God’s own heart.
-After all, that’s who he has always been.
+After all, that’s who he’s always been.